Schools of Choice Frequently Asked Questions

 How do I know if I live within the Schools of Choice boundaries?

-School districts within Ingham County are within the Schools for Choice boundaries for Haslett Public Schools as well as districts located in intermediate school districts that are contiguous to Ingham Intermediate School District (Clinton, Eaton, Jackson, Livingston, Shiawassee and Washtenaw).
+School districts within Ingham County are within the Schools for Choice boundaries of Haslett Public Schools as well as districts located in intermediate school districts that are contiguous to Ingham Intermediate School District (Clinton, Eaton, Jackson, Livingston, Shiawassee, and Washtenaw).

 Can I choose an elementary school for my child?

 The Schools of Choice application allows parents to indicate their building preference.
 During the placement process, we strive to place students in one of their first choices.
 We also try our best to keep families together at the same school when placements are made, but there are times when this is not possible due to enrollment at some grade levels.
-Haslett Public Schools has three elementary schools that serves kindergarten through fifth grades.
-They are Wilkshire Early Childcare Center (K-1), Murphy and Ralya Elementary (2-5).
+Haslett Public Schools has three elementary schools that serve kindergarten through fifth grade.
+They are Wilkshire Early Childcare Center (K-1), Murphy, and Ralya Elementary (2-5).